 Main refinancing operations

 Main refinancing operations (MRO) are regular liquidity-providing reverse transactions with a frequency and maturity of one week.
 The bank organises standard tenders according to a pre-specified calendar.

 Longer-term refinancing operations

-Longer-term refinancing operations (LTRO) are liquidity-providing reverse transactions with a monthly frequency and a maturity of three months.
+Longer-term refinancing operations (LTRO) are liquidity-providing reverse transactions and normally have a maturity of three months.
 They are executed by the NCBs on the basis of standard tenders and according to a pre-specified calendar.
 LTROs aim to provide counterparties with additional longer-term refinancing.
-As a rule, the Eurosystem does not to send interest rate signals to the market by means of these operations.
+As a rule, the Eurosystem does not send interest rate signals to the market by means of these operations.

 Standing facilities, in contrast to OMOs, are conducted at the initiative of eligible credit institutions.
 They aim to provide and absorb overnight liquidity, signal the general monetary policy stance and bound overnight market interest rates.
-There is little incentive for credit institution’s to use standing facilities, as the interest rates applied to them are normally unfavourable when compared with interbank rates.
 Two standing facilities are administered by the Bank: